Intervention Specialist Supplemental Teaching License

 Note: Once an educator has been issued a supplemental teaching license for a particular licensure area or teaching field, the educator must complete the supplemental licensure program or the equivalent and be issued a standard teaching license in that area, prior to requesting a supplemental teaching license in another area.

-Review the list of Intervention Specialist supplemental license types and teaching field codes available here.
+Please review the list of available Intervention Specialist supplemental license types and teaching field codes before applying for the supplemental license.

 Educators must meet the following requirements before the Department will issue the initial one-year supplemental license: